phalcon/documentation/docs/filter-validation.md

 ## Activation

-Validation chains can be initialized in a direct manner by just adding validators to the [Phalcon\Filter\Validation][validation] object.
+Validation chains can be initialized in a direct manner by adding validators to the [Phalcon\Filter\Validation][validation] object.
 You can put your validations in a separate file for better code reuse and organization.

 ```php
 <?php